 - Subscription: Choose your correct subscription.

-- Resource group: You can choose the existing resource group or you can create a new one by clicking the “Create New” option.
+- Resource group: You can choose the existing resource group or create a new one by clicking the “Create New” option.
 It acts like a container that stores the resources related to an Azure solution.

 - Virtual machine name: Provide a name for your virtual machine.

-All other options you can keep as it is.
-Now click on “Next:Disks >” button.
+All other options can be left unchanged.
+Now click on the “Next: Disks >” button.

 - Subnet: You can keep the default option as it is.